miyu1/simple_native_logger/README.md

 Android has logcat system for application logging, and macOS/iOS also has similar logging system.

 Native logger is flutter plugin to put logs to these platform native logging system.
-It also shows log to flutter console.
+It also shows log to console.

 | |Android|macOS|iOS|
 -|-|-|-